-Around 80% of people who have experienced a spinal cord injury (SCI) experience a loss of bladder control, a condition known as neurogenic bladder.
-Adjusting to life with this condition can be challenging at times, but there are ways to maintain the health of your bladder and pelvic floor.
+It’s been reported that around 80% of people who have experienced a spinal cord injury (SCI) experience a loss of bladder control, a condition known as neurogenic bladder.

 - Your bladder fills with urine.